codingTeamLHLR/eventplanningtool_server/README.md

 ## Used Technologies

 The application is built based on the MERN stack (MongoDB, Express, React and Node.JS).
-The SPA frontend built with React consists of multiple views and implements all CRUD actions by communicating with a REST API backend built with ExpressJS, MongoDB and Mongoose.
+The SPA frontend built with React communicates with a REST API backend built with ExpressJS, MongoDB and Mongoose.

 This is the backend repository of the application.
 Check out the frontend repository here: https://github.com/codingTeamLHLR/eventplanningtool_client